 The effect of the carbon source on cAMP levels has since been corroborated by several laboratories worldwide.
 Escherichia coli cells grown in a minimal medium supplemented with any one of a variety of carbon sources exhibit different levels of cAMP.
 For instance, the following carbon sources are arranged in order beginning with the one leading to the lowest up to the highest level of cAMP: (1) glucose-6-phosphate, (2) glucose, (3) mannitol, (4) gluconate, (5) fructose, (6) lactate and (7) glycerol.

 The PTS is a bacterial membrane transport system that allows the concomitant transport and phosphorylation of carbohydrates, essentially sugars (PTS-sugars).
-Transport and phosphorylation occur at the expense of phosphoenolpyruvate (PEP) through phosphoryl transfer between two cytosoluble proteins, Enzyme I (EI) and HPr, and the Enzyme II complexes (EIIs) which are specific for each PTS-substrate transported.
-The different EIIs are characterized by their domains (A, B, C and possibly D) present either on a single polypeptide chain or as several polypeptides [J Bacteriol].
+Transport and phosphorylation occur at the expense of phosphoenolpyruvate (PEP) through phosphoryl transfer between two cytosoluble proteins, Enzyme I (EI) and HPr, and the different Enzymes II which are specific for each PTS-substrate transported.
+The Enzymes II are characterized by their domains (A, B, C and possibly D) present either as a single polypeptide chain or as several polypeptides [J Bacteriol].
 The phosphoryl transfer involves phosphorylation of histidine and cysteine residues [Biochim Biophys Acta] [J Phys Chem B].

 Formation of stable transition state complexes between the different PTS proteins may occur during transport [J Biol Chem].
 The sub-cellular distribution of EI, the first phosphotransfer protein of the PTS complex, varies with growth conditions [Proc Natl Acad Sci U S A], an observation which later was not corroborated [EMBO J].
 Kinetic studies have indicated that EI acts as a dimer and can phosphorylate HPr without dissociating to a monomer [Biochemistry].
 The isolated C-terminal domain of EI is able, as a dimer, to hydrolyze PEP into pyruvate and inorganic phosphate although not as efficiently as full length EI.
 Such domain provides a model system for studying conformational dynamics regulating EI activity [J Biol Chem].
 Effects of ligands on EI have been explained by a molecular model involving a 'swivel' upon binding of PEP [J Biol Chem] [Proc Natl Acad Sci U S A].
 The interactions between Enzyme I and its inhibitor α-ketoglutarate (which accumulates during nitrogen starvation) have been studied by NMR and enzymatic assays [ACS Chem Biol].